SachinSabat/CheckJailBreakDevice/README.md

 - Swift 5.0+

 ## Installation
+#### Swift Package Manager
+1. Open your Xcode project.
+2. Go to File -> Swift Packages -> Add Package Dependency...
+3. Search for CheckJailBreakDevice or Enter the repository URL: https://cocoapods.org/pods/CheckJailBreakDevice.git
+4. Choose the version rule according to your preference.
+5. Choose the target where you want to integrate CheckJailBreakDevice.
+6. Click Finish.

 #### CocoaPods
 You can use [CocoaPods](https://cocoapods.org/pods/CheckJailBreakDevice) to install `CheckJailBreakDevice` by adding it to your `Podfile`: